loru88/skygarden-check-tickets/README.md

 # skygarden-check-tickets
-A simple script to send alert when there booking is available for Sky Garden London
+A simple script to send message when free ticket for the Sky Garden, London is available

 ## Get started
 1. Install Node.js if you don't have it